webplatform/docs/html/elements/acronym/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The '''acronym''' element &lt;acronym&gt; indicates an acronym or a word formed by the initial letter or letters (or major parts) of a compound term. }}
+{{Summary_Section|The '''acronym''' element &lt;acronym&gt; indicates an acronym or a word formed by the initial letter or letters (or major parts) of a compound term.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 |Content=The acronym element is a type of phrasing content that exists at the sub-paragraph level.
 It may not contain block-level elements.